nifIheimr/C-VM/README.md

 # C-VM
-Basic implementation of a virtual machine following felix.engineer's tutorial
+Basic implementation of a virtual machine in C